+How to care for your clothes: It appears to be a concept that many of us still struggle to define, but all is not lost.
 Despite Marie Kondo helping us to spark joy, we still have a lot of stuff in our wardrobes—and stuff we rarely wear.
-In Lauren Bravo’s book, How to Break Up With Fast Fashion, she reveals that last year alone the UK spent an estimated £2.7 billion on clothes that only got worn once.
+In journalist and sustainability advocate Lauren Bravo’s book How to Break Up With Fast Fashion, she revealed that in 2019 alone, the UK spent an estimated £2.7 billion on clothes that only got worn once.
 That’s quite the sobering statistic.

-Adding to this, there’s nothing quite like being stuck at home for over a month with literally nowhere to go to make you realise just how many clothes you have.
+Adding to this, there’s nothing quite like a cost-of-living crisis to really make you double down on sensible purchases and making what you already own go that little bit further.
 For those of us who love fashion, we know that it can, at times, make you feel overwhelming guilt and shame about the textile bounty you’ve amassed.
-There’s no denying that this is a first-world problem.
+(We have a TikTok contributor, Andrea Cheong, who is great at helping guide us to the most worthwhile purchases online.)
 But instead of feeling bad, why not think about how you can make the stuff you actually love last longer?

-One of the easiest things to do then, Bravo tells me, is just “wash clothes less.”
+One of the easiest things to do, Bravo tells me, is “wash clothes less.”
 Today, we’re so obsessed with keeping things clean that we think we have to wash something after one wash, but that’s not the case.
 Unless it smells or it’s really filthy, sometimes just a spot wash will do, she recommends.

-Sometimes, clothes just need a bit of a refresh.
-Hang it up on a clothing line or on a radiator or buy a bottle of Day2 spray, which will make your garments smell better.
-Below, you’ll find plenty of products to help keep your clothes smelling great.
+Sometimes, clothes just need a bit of a refresh and your coats do need to be properly dry-cleaned every season.
+Hang your items that are not yet fully ready for a machine wash up on a clothing line or on a radiator, or buy a bottle of Day 2 spray, which will make your garments smell better.
+Below, you’ll find plenty of products to help keep your clothes feeling great in between washes.

 Now, onto the repairing side of things.
 I asked Bravo to ease me in slowly.
 For starters, what are the easiest bits to repair?
 Hems and buttons were her replies.
 If you feel intimidated, don’t be—this doesn’t mean you have start filling in your application for The Great British Sewing Bee.
 All you really need is a decent pair of scissors and a modest sewing kit.